13 Jun 2019 News

 A new line of Rotoloni Regina will be hitting Italian supermarket shelves from July: Rotoloni Regina Eco.
 The line joins the traditional range and represents a new contribution towards environmental sustainability by the Sofidel Group.

-Rotoloni Regina Eco, which retain the same product quality that the Italians have learned to love over the past 30 years, are now packaged in kraft paper – a plant-based material that is renewable, biodegradable and easy to recycle – instead of standard polyethylene film.
+Rotoloni Regina Eco, which retain the same product quality that the Italians have learned to love over the past 30 years, are now packaged in kraft paper – a plant-based material that is renewable and easy to recycle – instead of standard polyethylene film.
 They are also manufactured using electricity from 100% renewable sources, generated at the Sofidel production plants.

 “Rotoloni Regina keep looking to the future,” says Philippe Defacqz, Sofidel Line of Business Director – Brand.
 “If their arrival on the market created a new product category for Nielsen, in the form of the maxi-rolls, with the Rotoloni Regina Eco line today’s aim is to meet growing demand for attention to the environment by consumers and, above all, to help fight pollution from plastics.”